-The time period covered by the assessment is 1962-2000.
+The time period covered by the assessment is 1952-2002, an extension of the time periods used in previous assessments, which began in 1962.
 Within this period, data were compiled into quarters (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec).